 Young people start using marijuana for many reasons.
 Curiosity, peer pressure, and the desire to fit in with friends are common ones.
-Those who have already begun to smoke cigarettes or use alcohol, or who have untreated mental health conditions (such as depression, anxiety, or ADHD), or who have experienced trauma are at increased risk for marijuana use.
+Those who have already begun to smoke cigarettes or use alcohol or have untreated mental health conditions (such as depression, anxiety, or ADHD), or have experienced trauma are at increased risk for marijuana use.

 Side Effects of Using Marijuana